 - Whenever there is evidence of engine roughness, check bolt torque on both the clamping and mounting bolts, and check the propeller blades for track.
-The blades should track within 1/8" of each other at the tip.
+The blades should track within 1/4" of each other at the tip.
 Rotating the propeller and reinstalling may help. - If the bolts are inadvertently over-torqued, they should be replaced immediately. - If your propeller blade(s) or hub assemblies begin to show any of the following conditions, it must be repaired by an approved propeller shop or retired from service: - a.
 Cracks in the metal hub or bolts, - b.
 Loose metal leading edge, - c.
 Any crack across the blade, - d.
 Any crack along the blade length, - e.
-Blade impact damage with composite material larger than 0.5 square inches and/or deeper than 0.025" - f.
+Blade impact damage with missing composite material larger than 0.5 square inches and/or deeper than 0.025" - f.
 Obvious damage or wear beyond economical repair.

-16 of 19 GA-RW3B Propellers For Rotax 912/914 Engines Rev7: 05/2021 Check whirlwindpropellers.com/aircraft/instructions for updated instructions
+For Rotax 912/914 Engines Rev10: 02/2024

+Check whirlwindpropellers.com/aircraft/instructions for updated instructions